 Community banks have long been the backbone of small business lending.
-They knew their borrowers personally, understood local market conditions, and made credit decisions that national banks couldn't — or wouldn't.
-But consolidation has been steadily eroding that infrastructure for four decades.
+They knew their borrowers personally, understood local market conditions, and made credit decisions that national banks could not, or would not.

 How Consolidation Affects Small Business Credit Access

-Bank mergers don't automatically cut off small business lending, but the pattern is consistent: as smaller institutions merge into larger ones, small business loan volumes in the affected markets tend to decline over 2–4 years post-merger.
-The reasons are structural:
+Bank mergers do not automatically cut off small business lending.
+But the pattern is consistent: smaller institutions that merge into larger ones see small business loan volumes decline over 2-4 years post-merger.

-- Relationship banking erodes — the local loan officer who knew your business retires or moves; their replacement applies algorithmic underwriting.
+- Relationship banking erodes: The local loan officer who knew your business retires or moves; their replacement applies algorithmic underwriting.

-- Approval layers multiply — community banks approved loans locally; merged institutions route decisions through regional or national credit committees.
+- Approval layers multiply: Community banks approved loans locally; merged institutions route decisions through regional or national credit committees.

-- Branch closures accelerate — post-merger cost cuts close branches in rural and small-town markets, removing the physical banking relationship.
+- Branch closures accelerate: Post-merger cost cuts close branches in rural and small-town markets, removing the physical banking relationship.

-- Credit policy standardizes — the acquired bank's flexible credit policies are replaced by the acquirer's standardized criteria, disqualifying borrowers who were previously approved.
+- Credit policy standardizes: The acquired bank's flexible credit policies are replaced by the acquirer's standardized criteria, disqualifying borrowers who were previously approved.

 The Rise of Credit Deserts

-Branch closures following mergers have created "credit deserts" — areas where practical access to bank credit has been eliminated.
-Research by the Federal Reserve and FDIC consistently shows that small businesses in rural and low-income areas are disproportionately affected:
+Research by the Federal Reserve and FDIC shows that small businesses in rural and low-income areas are disproportionately affected:

 - More than 1,200 U.S. counties had no local bank branch as of 2025.

-- Rural small businesses with $100K–$500K in revenue face the largest access gap — too small for regional bank interest, too large for most microfinance programs.
+- Rural small businesses with 100K-500K in revenue face the largest access gap, too small for regional bank interest, too large for most microfinance programs.

 - The average distance to a bank branch has increased 40% in rural areas since 2010.